 Genny Beemyn: Billy Tipton, sure.

 Leila Rupp: Some people knew along the way that he had been assigned female at birth, but it was only when he died that that became really a kind of public story.
 But there are other examples in history, from earlier in history that you've talked about.
-One of them is Marie Hall, a 19th-century New York politician.
+One of them is Murray Hall, a 19th-century New York politician.
 Could you say a little bit about his story?

 Genny Beemyn: Sure.
-Marie Hall was one of those individuals who was not known to have been assigned female until his death in 1901.
+Murray Hall was one of those individuals who was not known to have been assigned female until his death in 1901.
 For the last 30 or so years of his life, presented, was known as a man, was well respected in New York City politics.
 He was married twice.
 Apparently, his wives were aware of Hall's assigned sex, but respected that is how he identified himself.
 He had a daughter that they raised who was unaware.
 Friends, colleagues did not know either until his death.
-What I found really interesting about Marie Hall was that most of the people, his daughter, his friends, political colleagues, continued to recognize him as a man after his death, recognizing that that was who he was, regardless of how he might've been assigned at birth.
+What I found really interesting about Murray Hall was that most of the people, his daughter, his friends, political colleagues, continued to recognize him as a man after his death, recognizing that that was who he was, regardless of how he might've been assigned at birth.
 Pretty forward thinking for the turn of the 20th century.

 Leila Rupp: So that would be an example of somebody, because of the way he lived, that you would use male pronouns to describe him because he did identify as a man?